-The college provides postsecondary instructional opportunities to eligible high school students by offering an early admission program for academically talented high school students who are ready to benefit from college and want to enter college in advance of high school graduation.
+The college provides post secondary instructional opportunities to eligible high school students by offering an Early Admission Program for academically talented high school students who are ready to benefit from college and want to enter college in advance of high school graduation.
+Students are eligible for early admission of they meet the following criteria:

-Students are eligible for early admission if they meet the following criteria: (1) the student provides a certification from the local principal and/or his designee that the student has a minimum cumulative GPA of 3.5 and recommending that the student be admitted under this policy; (2) the student has successfully completed the eleventh grade; and (3) the student has satisfied the Committee on Recruitment, Admission and Retention's recommendation via the COMET and has placed into college level (100) English courses in both reading and writing.
-The student enrolled through early admission is not eligible for federal financial aid assistance until a high school diploma or equivalent has been achieved.
+- ☐ The student provides a certification from the local principal and/or his designee certifying that the student has a minimum cumulative GPA of 3.50 and recommending that the student be admitted under the college's early admission program. - The student successfully completed the eleventh grade. - The student has satisfied the Committee on RAR recommendation via the COMET, and has placed into college level (100) English courses in both reading and writing.